aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 new cognito.IdentityPool(this, 'myIdentityPool');
 ```

-Keep in mind that this default configuration adds no permissions to either default role, so in effect both roles would
-serve the same purpose.
-That can be rectified by granting permissions to one or both default roles either during
-instantiation of the construct or using the `grant` methods afterward:

 ### Authenticated and Unauthenticated Identities

 Identity pools define two types of identities: authenticated(`user`) and unauthenticated (`guest`).
 Every identity in